lefebvreb/wasmadeus/README.md

 # wasmide

-An exprimental fullstack web framework in pure rust.
+An experimental frontend web framework in pure rust.

+Wasmide is focused on simplicity, ease of use and performance.